irifed/vagrant-cluster/README.md

 Ansible is an awesome orchestration tool which allows to provision any type software on a cluster (e.g. MPI, Hadoop, etc.)

-Ansible recipes are based on recipes from [AnsibleExamples](https://github.com/ansible/ansible-examples) repository.
+Ansible recipes are based on recipes from [AnsibleExamples](https://github.com/ansible/ansible-examples) and [Ansible Galaxy](https://github.com/AnsibleShipyard/ansible-galaxy-roles) repositories.

 Currently, this tool contains Ansible playbooks for provisioning: